wp-plugins/nearby-now/readme.txt

 = How do I get an API token? =

-Email us at wordpress@nearbynow.co and we'll help you out.
+Login to admin.nearbynow.co and click the WordPress tab to get your API Access Token.
+Email us at wordpress@nearbynow.co if you are having trouble and we'll help you out.

 == Screenshots ==